NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/GettingStarted/Flashing.rst

    :start-after: body_start
    :end-before: body_end

-After the programming of the firmware, the device reboots and connects to the AWS broker, and eventually reports its state to the cloud:
+After the programming of the firmware, the device reboots and connects to the Azure IoT Hub, and eventually reports its state to the cloud:

 .. code-block:: bash